 |Career and postgraduate options|

-IT skills are also in demand in non-computing industries, such as financial services, business and administration, health services, and the automobile and aeronautics sectors.
+These skills are also valued in non-computing industries, such as financial services, business and administration, health services, and the automobile and aeronautics sectors.

 For further information on Postgraduate options please go to the Graduate Studies site